girija-8/RISC-V-SoC-Tapeout-Program-VSD/WEEK-0/Tools Setup.md

 ---

+# Task 1 – Getting Started with Digital VLSI SoC Design and Planning ✅

+- Learned the fundamentals of the VLSI SoC flow.
+- Understood RTL → synthesis → planning before silicon.
+- Saw how the SoC Labs program aligns with these stages.
+- Ready to move toward RTL → GDSII implementation.
+---
-# ⚙️ Setup & Installation
+# Task 2 ⚙️ Setup & Installation

 ---